bevyengine/rfcs/implementation_details.md

 3. Always rollback and re-simulate.

-Now, if you're thinking that's wasteful, the "if mispredicted" gives you a false sense of security.
-If I make a game and claim it can rollback 250ms, that basically should mean *any* 250ms, with no stuttering.
-If clients *always* rollback and re-sim, it'll be easier to profile and optimize for that.
-As a bonus, clients never need to store old predicted states.
+Now, you may think that's wasteful, but I would say "if mispredicted" gives you a false sense of security.
+Mispredictions can occur at any time, *especially* during long-lasting complex physics interactions.
+It's much easier to profile and optimize for your worst-case if clients *always* rollback and re-sim.
+It's also more memory-efficient, since clients never need to store old predicted states.

-Constant rollbacks may sound too expensive, but there were games with rollback running on the original Playstation over 20 years ago.

 ## Delta Compression
 TBD